- Office of Student Affairs

 4. Proper attire must be worn in the University dining hall at all times.
 Please note the regulation that shoes and shirts must always be worn in an area where food is being prepared or served.

 5. Students are expected to assist in maintaining order and cleanliness in the dining hall.
-They are expected to return their trays to the tray slide.
-The violation of any of these regulations may result in disciplinary action.
+They are expected to return their dishes and trash to the dish return.
+The violation of any of these regulations may result in referral to the Student Affairs office for disciplinary action.

-1. Students who are required to be off campus during the hours the noon or evening
+- Students who are required to be off-campus during the hours the noon or evening meals

 a box meal from the Director of Food Services at least one day in advance.
 Students